locaal-ai/obs-localvocal/README.md

 - Send captions on a RTMP stream to e.g. YouTube, Twitch
 - Bring your own Whisper model (any GGML)
 - Translate captions in real time to major languages (both Whisper built-in translation as well as NMT models)
-- CUDA, OpenCL, Apple Arm64, AVX & SSE acceleration support
+- CUDA, hipBLAS (AMD ROCm), Apple Arm64, AVX & SSE acceleration support
 - Filter out or replace any part of the produced captions
 - Partial transcriptions for a streaming-captions experience